-Using R134a refrigerant as an example, the refrigerant pressure will be 1.9 bar at 0° This refrigerant is in the HFC (hydrofluorocarbon) family- a commonly used refrigerant.
+Using R134a refrigerant as an example, the refrigerant pressure will be 1.9 bar at 0°C This refrigerant is in the HFC (hydrofluorocarbon) family- a commonly used refrigerant.
 If the refrigerant vapour returning to the compressor is excessively superheated- this is a sign of system issues.
 Here are some of the causes for a high superheat condition:

 Not enough latent heat being absorbed by the refrigerant in the evaporator.
 This allows the refrigerant to carry on superheating with the available heat load.
 Refrigerant leak testing is required to identify any leaks.
-The history of maintenance checklists can be consulted to see if the issue had been deteriorating over several maintenance visits.
+The history of maintenance checklists can be consulted to see if the issue has been deteriorating over several visits.

 Expansion Valve Failure

 A thermostatic expansion valve operates with a higher superheat value, whereby an electronic expansion valve has a much closer control.
 In either case, our engineer will be accustomed to the nominal readings.

 Thermostatic Expansion Valves

 This type of valve is operated with a power element and orifice.
 A bulb is clamped onto the suction pipe which is connected to the power element via a capillary tube.
 The power element is pressurised with the same refrigerant as in the chiller.
 Some of this refrigerant is in its liquid phase, so with an increase in temperature, there is a corresponding increase in pressure.
 This pressure acts against the diaphragm and so pushes the orifice open.
 The orifice allows more refrigerant through the valve.
 When load conditions change and there is a reduction in heat load, the reverse happens- the orifice closes and reduces the amount of refrigerant through the valve.
 When the power element looses its charge- the orifice shuts down causing a high superheat condition.
 A low pressure trip out can also occur.